 Condensers all work in the same manner but vary in design and fin style.
-The designs use are tube and fin, serpentine, and multi-flow (parallel flow).
+The designs used are tube and fin, serpentine, and multi-flow (parallel flow).
 The tube and fin style can be flushed out and reused.
 Serpentine and parallel flow condensers are not flushable and need to be replaced.
-Debris will stay inside reducing its ability to cool.
+Flush will take the path of least resistance and go around debris not fully clearing the coil.
+This may harm any components installed in the future.